ultimate271/notes/book/shortstory/20190222 - Seth And Cain Draft3.md

 "Yes," Adam continued, "Cain and Abel got into a disagreement, and in that disagreement, Cain killed Abel.
 It was horrible, it was wrong.
-When your mother and I learned of this, and when we saw the body of your brother, well, what more could we do except exile him from our house.
+When your mother and I learned of this, and when we saw the body of your brother, being carried by Cain, well, what more could we do except exile him from our house.
 It pains us greatly to say it, but we can't have someone so violent as that living under our roof."

 "That is when we had you, Seth," Eve finished the story.
 "You seem to be the best of both of your brothers.
 You can work the fields, and you can defend